humankindof/Homebrew/README.md

 * Install Brewpack:
-  * Install manual: https:www.github.com/rouanw/brewpack
+  Install manual: https:www.github.com/rouanw/brewpack
   > brew install brewpack

   or

   > brew rouanw/brewpack/brewpack

 * Create packages.yml for Brewpack
-  * This creates your brewpack install list<br />
+  This creates your brewpack install list<br />
-It will import any already installed packages and casks
+It will import any already installed brew packages and casks on creation.
   * > brewpack init

 # Brewpacks